A phrase often mentioned to me when I choose not to support a given company or product is, “there is no ethical consumption under capitalism.”

 I tend not to like this saying, because there is something defeatist to it.
 Like a nihilist saying, “who cares, we are all going to die anyway,” there is a deferred accountability to buying anything.

-Honestly, the saying feels like a way for people who are more liberal in their principles to justify taking actions they don’t love.
+Honestly, the saying feels like a way for people to justify taking actions they don’t love.

 Just. . . sweep it under the rug, because “there is no ethical consumption under capitalism,” anyway.